wyiting01/cs4248_g14_mrc/README.md

 Test Data: `data/raw/dev-v1.1.json`

 ### Data Preprocessing
-We preprocess the json files by separating context, question, question id, answer and answer span into individual file.
+We preprocessed the data json files by separating context, question, question id, answer and answer span into individual file.
 This preprocessing is applied to both `train-v1.1.json` and `dev-v1.1.json`.

 To use our preprocessing script, we will need to specify some parameters as shown below:
 ```